rmc8/py-obsidian-tools/README.md

 - "Append 'TODO: Review PR' to my daily note"
 - "Get the content of the active note and critique it"
 - "Find all markdown files in the Work folder using complex search"
+- "Search for notes about machine learning using semantic search"
+- "Find notes similar to my project plan"

 ## Configuration